 Located in Tijuana’s state-of-the-art New City Medical Plaza, HairFix is your go-to place for hair transplantation in Mexico, beard transplants, and, yes, even eyebrow transplants.
 We treat all kinds of hair loss using different approaches, such as mesotherapy—micro-injections of nutrients to the scalp—to help get the ball rolling.

 At HairFix, you’ll get careful pre-surgery screenings to carefully-monitored post-op care.
 We’ll even help you make arrangements for your transportation from nearby San Diego to our facility in Baja California and set you up with accommodations at the Quartz Hotel and Spa!
 Get in touch with us today for a free initial consultation!
-Ask for more information about beard transplant cost, hair transplant cost Mexico, mesotherapy for hair cost and more.
+Ask for more information about beard transplant cost, hair transplant cost Mexico, mesotherapy hair price and more.